BhaurajBiradarjob/React/HTML/Basics/Notes.md

 HTML images are defined with the <img> tag.
 The source file (src), alternative text (alt), width, and height are provided as attributes:
 <img src="w3schools.jpg" alt="W3Schools.com" width="104" height="142">
+alternative text (alt) -> When image is not loading this text will be visible

 There are two ways to specify the URL in the src attribute: